 In 1965, Simone de Beauvoir (if you’re not yet acquainted, Beauvoir is a major figure in 20th-century French feminism) wrote a little-known essay titled “Que peut la littérature?” (“What can literature do?”).
 In it, she states that reading is an act that unveils the world.
 This act exposes the reader to another’s truth, which, for a moment, becomes your own without ceasing to be “other.”
 Good literature lets us step into someone else’s shoes.

 For me, reading serves as self-care for a number of reasons.
 It reminds me that I am not alone and part of a vast network of life, which is both humbling and inspiring.
 It allows me to get lost in someone else’s story and to put my own in perspective.
 It also gives me hope and energy because time and time again I encounter stories that challenge my own ideologies surrounding societal constructs like sex, marriage, friendship, gender, race, success, and death.
 (Those really good, challenging stories are the ones that make me want to write.)
-And in moments of self-pity or narcissism, it often reminds me of all the suffering in the world and forces me to realize that my life just really isn’t that bad; and that a job is a job, and if I don’t end up with the absolutely-perfect-best-ever position, I will be just fine.
+And in moments of self-pity or narcissism, it often reminds me of all the suffering in the world and forces me to realize that a job is a job, and if I don’t end up with the absolutely-perfect-best-ever position, I will be just fine.